 Here are some basic tips to keep in mind as you prepare a living together agreement.
-For details on preparing one or more agreements, see the sample living together contracts included here.

 1. Talk it out and reach an understanding.
 Before you can prepare a written agreement covering ownership of your property, the two of you must agree on how you will conduct your financial affairs.
 This is especially true if one of you makes sacrifices for the relationship, such as moving a long distance or giving up a job to care for small children.
 How you reach an understanding about money and property issues is up to you.